 Food choices, stress levels, caffeine consumption, light exposure, and other lifestyle factors play a role in how well you sleep.

-If you struggle getting a good night’s sleep, check out our 15 Ways to Stop Chronic Insomnia Naturally.
+If you struggle getting a good night’s sleep, check out our Mental Effects of Chronic Insomnia (& How to Stop It).

 #26.
 Breathe from Your Diaphragm